end2endzone/end2endzone-hugo/content/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 	[ Cheat Sheet for Multiplexing an Analog Knob with a 2-position and a 3-position switch (309 downloads) ](http://www.end2endzone.com/download/1510/ "Version 1.0") for calculating all block offset when multiplexing an analog value with a 2-position and a 3-position switch.

 ## Decoding
-Decoding an analog value with switches configuration is different: First identify the block number matching the signal's value using a sequence of &quot;if&quot; statements.
+Decoding an analog value with switches configuration is different: First identify the block number matching the signal's value using a sequence of "if" statements.
 Then

 [clamp](https://www.google.com/?q=clamp+integer+c%2B%2B) the value within the effective block area.
 This is required since the signal can get close to a dead zone (or even reach a dead zone!).
 To get the actual analog value, you must also offset the block's effective range to get a constant 0-39 range.
 Finally, update switches state based on the currently selected block.
 Refer to tables above for offsets & switches states for each selected block.